First Citizens BancShares, Inc. Series E Depositary Shares research snapshot

 information Richness

 B-level information richness for FCNCN.
-Issuer filings clearly document the security terms and First Citizens publishes audited bank results, but FCNCN began trading in 2026 and has much less standalone price, volume, and analyst coverage than FCNCA common stock.
+Issuer filings clearly document the security terms, the Q1 2026 Form 10-Q confirms 16,000,000 depositary shares and a $25 per-share liquidation preference, and First Citizens publishes audited bank results.
+FCNCN now has about five months of secondary-market price data, which is still much less than FCNCA common stock.

 bias Check

 The main AI bias risk is treating the 6.625% stated coupon or the $25 liquidation preference as a guaranteed return or price floor.
-Dividends require authorization, are non-cumulative, and the shares can trade below $25 before any liquidation or redemption event.
+Dividends require authorization, are non-cumulative, and the shares already traded below $25 in March 2026 even with a healthy issuer.

 ai Confidence

-High for the security structure, issue size, coupon, reset date, ranking, redemption terms, and issuer financial references.
-Low to medium for technical levels and forward market price because independent FCNCN chart history and liquidity data were limited at the cutoff.
+High for the security structure, issue size, coupon, reset date, ranking, redemption terms, the real 52-week price range, and issuer financial references.
+Medium for forward market price because the trading history is short and liquidity remains modest.

 investment Certainty